 This bill requires the Department of Food and Agriculture (“CDFA”) and the State Department of Public Health (“CDPH”), in consultation with the DCC, if necessary, to develop a process to share license, registration, cultivar, and enforcement information to facilitate compliance and enforcement against unlicensed manufacturers or the sale of hemp that does not meet specified requirements.
 Additionally, communications shared between these agencies and local law enforcement for this purpose are exempt from the California Public Records Act.

 6. Creation of a CDPH Registration Process for Hemp Manufacturers.

 Hemp manufacturers who produce specified products that include industrial hemp or who produce raw hemp extract must register with the State Department of Public Health.

 The bill would authorize the department to include or exclude comparable compounds from the definition of THC for purposes of regulation as industrial hemp-based on the compound’s intoxicating effect, or lack thereof.

 Additionally, the bill would authorize the department to collect specified fees which will be utilized to implement the registration program.

 7. Manufacturers Must Utilize Components Sourced from an Established and Approved Industrial Hemp Program.

-The bill requires a manufacturer of dietary supplements and food that includes industrial hemp to be able to demonstrate that all parts of the plant used come from a state or country that has an established and approved industrial hemp program that inspects or regulates hemp under a food safety program (or equivalent criteria) to ensure safety for human or animal consumption.
-Additionally, the industrial hemp cultivator or grower must be in good standing and compliance with the governing laws of the state or country of origin.
+The bill requires a manufacturer of dietary supplements and food that includes industrial hemp to be able to demonstrate that all parts of the plant used to come from a state or country that has an established and approved industrial hemp program that inspects or regulates hemp under a food safety program (or equivalent criteria) to ensure safety for human or animal consumption.
+Additionally, the industrial hemp cultivator or grower must be in good standing and in compliance with the governing laws of the state or country of origin.

 8. Rigorous Laboratory Testing is Required.